microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

     The menu will also be reprinted, allowing users to change settings to see how the CRC value adjusts.

-    **NOTE**: If any settings are toggled after calculating, ensure to enter 'c' to recalculate with the new settings.
+    **NOTE: If any settings are toggled after calculating, ensure to enter 'c' to recalculate with the new settings.**

 4. Enter "t" to progress to the virtual transmission and software CRC calculation.
 The data sequence will be reprinted, showing what is being sent by the virtual transmitter.
 This is the data appended by the hardware CRC value.
 The data sequence will be reprinted after the virtual transmission, and will have the error caused by the virtual transmission, if enabled.
 This data sequence is what the virtual receiver receives.
 A software CRC calculation is then performed, and its results are printed.